The $\hat{A}$ genus as a projective volume form on the derived loop space: as a volume form

 where the last equality follows from $S_\omega$ satisfying the QME.

 \end{proof}

 We obtain as an immediate corollary of the lemma the following.

 \begin{prop} Let $(X, \fg)$ be an $\L8$ space and let $dVol_0$ be the canonical projective volume form on $T[-1] (X, \fg)$.
-Further, let $dVol_{S^1}$ be the projective volume form determined by the one loop quantization of one dimensional Chern-Simons theory.
+Further, let $dVol_{S^1}$ be the projective volume form determined by the one loop quantization of one dimensional Chern--Simons theory.
 Then $dVol_{S^1}$ is integrable if and only if $dVol_0$ is integrable. \end{prop}